mirrorctl/mirrorctlDocs/content/docs/reference/command/snapshot/prune.md

 weight: 10
 ---

-## The `snapshot prune` command

-Remove old snapshots according to retention policy.
+The `mirrorctl snapshot prune` command removes old snapshots according to the configured retention policy or based on command-line flags that override that policy.

 ```bash
 mirrorctl snapshot prune [mirror-ids...] [flags]
 ```

-The `snapshot prune` command automatically removes old snapshots based on retention policies.
-It can use either the retention policy configured for each mirror or override it with command-line flags.

 ## Usage